flamedfury/flamedfury.com/src/posts/2023-01-07-update-new-webring-page.md

 Today I've added the [Webrings](/explore/webrings) page to the [Explore](/explore/) section.
 Webrings were a big part of Web discovery.
 On this page, I've written a few paragraphs about what they are and how they work.

-The next update to the [Webrings](/explore/webrings) page will include the webrings that Flamed Fury is part of and a list of all current and active webrings that you may be interested in.
+**Future plans** include adding the webrings that Flamed Fury is part of and a list of all current and active webrings you may be interested in.